For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Carrying lots of cash on you might not initially feel like the smartest idea.
 But if you've already invested in a bum bag, bringing cash to festivals could be very sensible.

-It's really easy to lose your debit card if you're constantly flashing it around in a muddy field.
+It's easy to lose your debit card if you're constantly flashing it around in a muddy field.

 Save yourself the expense and withdraw your money before you go.